uoFishbox/obsidian-double-extension-blocker/README.md

 You can use [BRAT](https://github.com/TfTHacker/obsidian42-brat) to register and install `uoFishbox/obsidian-double-extension-blocker`.

-**Note**: This plugin does not affect existing files.
-Furthermore, it is designed not to detect extensions when renaming from existing files, considering cases where it is necessary to create notes with double extension.
+**Note**: This plugin does not modify existing files.
+Additionally, it is designed to ignore file extensions when renaming existing files, accommodating scenarios where notes with double extensions need to be created.